appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/download-table-data.md

 </dd>

-## Download Data in Chunks via API
+## Download Data in chunks via API

 To handle large datasets efficiently and download them in chunks using API, follow these steps: